Vital Steps To Starting A Home-Based Business

-Check your state and local business regulations create the appropriate legal entity (e.g. Sole Proprietor, Partnership, Corporation, or LLC) and ensure if necessary, you have filed the business name with your Secretary of State and filed a fictitious name if a DBA (doing business as) is used.
+Check your state and local business regulations, create the appropriate legal entity (e.g. Sole Proprietor, Partnership, Corporation, or LLC) and ensure if necessary, you have filed the business name with your Secretary of State and filed a fictitious name if a DBA (doing business as) is used.
 You may want to obtain expert legal advice while setting up your business.

 Get your Product/Service Reviewed

-It would be a good idea to get your product/service reviewed in terms of quality, quantity, price, etc. by a sample of your target audience and refine your offering before the commercial launch.
+It would be a good idea to get your product/service reviewed in terms of quality, features, price, etc. by a sample of your target audience and refine your offering before the commercial launch.
 It could also involve a quick review from neighbors, friends, and family.

 Announce the Opening and Engage in Marketing